Pardubice: Etymology

 The name Pardubice is derived from the personal Polish name Porydęb.
 It was the name of the leader of the monks who came here from Poland.
 For the first time the name was recorded in the form of Pordobice.

 Geography

-Pardubice lies about 90 km east of Prague.
-The city lies at the confluence of the Elbe and the Chrudimka rivers.
-There are several fish ponds, artificial lakes and oxbow lakes of the Elbe in the municipal territory.
+Pardubice is located about 90 km east of Prague.
+The city lies at the confluence of the Elbe and Chrudimka rivers.
+There are several fishponds, artificial lakes and oxbow lakes of the Elbe in the municipal territory.